Kralja Tomislava 7

 Full-day but manageable:

-Longer / depends on border traffic:
+Longer / depends on borders, ferries, or traffic:

 When to Adjust Your Plans (Weather Tips)